Bookk.NaiveState (bookk v1.0.0)

 A state struct that holds multiple ledgers.
-It's considered "naive" because it doesn't hold any information regarding the journal entries that put the state into its current value.
+It's considered "naive" because it doesn't hold any information regarding the events that led to the current state.

 Summary